ouchxp/ouchxp.github.com/README.md

 I am an experienced web developer who has participated in multiple successful projects.
 I am passionate about building high quality apps with modern web technologies.

-Currently, I am about to finish my Postgraduate Diploma in Computer Science at the University of Waikato, New Zealand.
+Recently, I finished my Postgraduate Diploma in Computer Science at the University of Waikato, New Zealand.
 Before I came to New Zealand, I worked 4 years as a web developer in China.
 My skill set mainly include Java, Scala, JavaScript/jQuery, ActionScript/Adobe Air/Flex etc. I am also interested in Parallel Computing, Machine Learning and Android app development.

 Experience